gritzko/replicated.cc/swarm/dvcs/index.md

 A classic revision control system enables collaboration on the "email timescale".
 You make changes, you create a commit, your push it.
-A commit is "big thing".
+A commit is a "big thing".
 SwarmDB is a letter-precise revision control technology; it may enable collaboration on the "chat timescale".
-There are no separatel commits in this model.
+There are no separate "commits" in this model.
 In SwarmDB, *a version is just a number* referencing an arbitrary point in the project's history.